 - 1/4 inch ginger, chopped

-- 1/2 tsp ghee or butter, optional, instead, you can use oil
+- 1/2 teaspoon ghee or butter (optional, or you can use oil)

-- 1 tbsp oil, for making the dough
+- 1 tablespoon oil, for making the dough

 - oil for deep-frying

-- Wash spinach.
-Blanch them.
-Put them into a mixer or blender.
-Add chopped green chilies and chopped ginger.
+- Wash spinach and then blanch it.
+Add it to a mixer or blender.
+Add green chilies and ginger.

 - Grind together to get a smooth puree.
 Set aside.

-- Take wheat flour in a large bowl.
+- Add wheat flour to a large bowl.
 Throw in cumin seeds.
 Add spinach puree, salt, and oil.
 Mix them.

-- Divide the dough in many small lemon-sized balls.
-Roll each of them into 2 1/2 inch diameter discs.
+- Divide the dough into many small lemon-sized balls.
+Roll each of them into discs that are about 2 1/2 inches in diameter.

 - Deep-fry them one by one in hot oil.
-Remove, place them on an absorbent paper towel.
+Remove and place them on an absorbent paper towel.

-- Palak (spinach) puris are ready!
-Serve them with a spicy chutney or a savory curry.
+- Serve with a spicy chutney or a savory curry.
+Enjoy!

 |Serving size: 1|